 This holistic approach geared to improving the quality of life of those among the most disadvantaged in our community has had, in many instances, an amazing impact that are witnessed in several of our own case studies.

-Most lately, in 2014, we introduced our Academy to provide a bridge between work experience and practical skills training to employment.
+In 2014, we introduced our Academy to provide a bridge between work experience and practical skills training to employment.
 Courses in English as a second language, digital learning and preparation for employment assist people in moving towards and into employment.

 NOAH provides a pathway from the streets to employment.
 You can join that pathway at any point.
 You can travel it in part or fully.
 You might leave the pathway but you can always re-join it.
 NOAH is a place of endless chances.